 “A lot of analysis still needs to be done and nothing’s been predetermined one way or another, and without any specific timeline,” Silver said.
 “We’re going to be as thorough as possible and look at all the potential issues.”

-Silver had initially indicated that, after the league negotiated its next media rights deals in 2024, expansion would be explored more thoroughly.
+Silver had previously indicated that, after the league negotiated its new media rights deals in 2024, expansion would be studied more thoroughly.
 A year after the deal was agreed upon, adding teams is at last on the table.

 “We’re now engaging in this in-depth analysis, something we weren’t prepared to do before,” Silver said.
 “But beyond that, as I said, it’s really day one of that analysis.
 In terms of price, potential timeline — too early to say.
 And again, I think that also assumes the outcome of this analysis.
 It is truly a complicated issue.”

-The new media rights deals — splitting broadcast rights between ABC/ESPN, NBC/Peacock, and Amazon — will tip off for the 2025/26 season.
-As Silver cautioned, a big issue of concern is the long-term local regional broadcast rights for teams.
+The new media deals — splitting broadcasting rights between ABC/ESPN, NBC/Peacock, and Amazon — will begin during the 2025/26 season.
+While the 11-year agreements with those partners have locked in the league’s national broadcasting plans for more than a decade, the long-term local regional broadcast rights for teams remain an area of concern, the commissioner cautioned.

 “We would be malpracticing if we didn’t figure out how local regional television is going to work before expanding,” Silver said.
 “The notion that we would hand over a team into a city where we’re not currently operating and say, ‘You’re going to have to figure out how you’re going to distribute your games to your local fans’ doesn’t make sense.”